turbot/steampipe-mod-docker-compliance/docs/index.md

 ### Using workspace

 You can leverage [workspace](https://steampipe.io/docs/reference/config-files/workspace#workspace) feature of Steampipe to control the Docker compliance execution.
 You choose to group respective connection info and execute benchmark or controls with [Workspace Arguments](https://steampipe.io/docs/reference/config-files/workspace#workspace-arguments).
-Simple example provided as below
+Simple example `workspace.spc` provided as below

 ```
 ## Docker Compliance